 Today, you’re going to learn how to set up a password manager for your team.
-There are lots of password database options out there for both PC & Mac: Dashlane, 1Password, Keepass, Sticky Password, iCloud etc – there’s browser extensions for Firefox, Chrome, Opera & Safari – today we’ll be showing you how to do this with our favorite: LastPass.
+There are lots of password database options out there for both PC & Mac: Dashlane, 1Password, Keepass, Sticky Password, iCloud, etc – there are browser extensions for Firefox, Chrome, Opera & Safari – today we’ll be showing you how to do this with our favorite: LastPass.

-Heads up: even with a password manager, you should always still use two-factor authentication!
+Heads up: even with a password manager, you should always still use multi-factor authentication!

 Managing passwords was one of the most insanity-inducing things I ever had to deal with.
 I waited way too long to fix this.
 It drove me crazy.
 It was so frustrating.

-So, let’s get going—let’s go through the exact step by step process that you need to set up a password manager to share with you and your team.
+So, let’s get going—In this tutorial, we will go through the exact step-by-step process that you need to set up a password manager account to share with you and your team.

 This should take about 40 to 60 minutes (depending on how many passwords you have – and how easy it is for you to remember them).

-Here is the high-level overview of this process:
+Here is a high-level overview of this process:

-- The goal: To have an effective and reliable tool for managing and securing all of your passwords.
+- The goal: To have an effective and reliable password security tool for managing and securing all of your passwords.

 - The ideal outcome: Your business activities are easier to manage because you will be able to create strong passwords for different accounts and manage them in the same place.

 - Why is this important: Many people tend to use the same password on their accounts over and over again (and more often than not, it’s just a variation of the same password).
 This can cause you trouble in the future.
-Password management will allow you to create more secure passwords, as well as share passwords with your team in the future.
+A password management account will allow you to create more secure passwords, as well as share passwords with your team in the future.

 - When this is done: You do this once for all of your existing accounts, and then do it again every time you sign up for a new website or service online.